Listed below are common questions about StreetMap Premium for ArcGIS.

 The classic locators are the ones that have been included with StreetMap Premium over the last few years.
 Classic locators are identified by the extensions *.loc and *.loc.xml for composite locators and by the extensions *.loc, *.loc.xml, and *.lox for individual locators.
-Classic locators were named after the type of address information contained within, such as point address, street address, street name, and postal, for example.
+Classic locators are named after the type of address information contained within, such as point address, street address, street name, and postal, for example.
 The classic locators are supported for use in ArcGIS Desktop (both ArcMap and ArcGIS Pro) as well as ArcGIS Enterprise for publishing geocoding services.
 Visit System Requirements for the latest information on each release.

 The new locators are a new style of locators similar to the ones used for the ArcGIS Online World Geocoding Service.
 However, since StreetMap Premium utilizes primarily HERE data for the source of address data, and the ArcGIS Online World Geocoding Service utilizes HERE data plus other vendors or public sources of information, some countries' geocoding results may vary.
 The new locators are identified by the extensions *.loc and *.loz, with both a composite and individual locators contained within just one locator.
 When using these new locators, it is always highly recommended that you run the most recent releases of ArcGIS Pro and/or ArcGIS Enterprise.
 Visit System Requirements for the latest information on each release.
 Use of the new locators in ArcMap is not supported, except when published as a geocoding service through ArcGIS Enterprise.